MSCHINDI-GIT/Compiler-UPX-SIGN-TOOL-for-EXE-and-MSO-VBA/README.md

 You can use it with Quick Macros (QM-) Compiler or other Compiler (PureBasic etc.) or as a Standalone (Drag&Drop-) TOOL...

+You need this:
-Need This Wonderfull now free Automation Program:
+The Wonderfull (now free) Automation Program:
 Quick Macros - automation software for Windows.
 Some features:
 Macro commands, including user interface automation, launching programs, file management, text processing (Autotext - Inserts text snippets using keyboard shortcuts) and custom dialogs.
 Triggers, including hotkeys, mouse, scheduler, toolbars and menus.